monsoonmaelstrom/book2/book2.md

 “I didn’t,” I answer.

 “Where did he get these?”
-Liam mutters.
+Liam wonders.

 “You don’t ask the goblin where he got his gold.”